-Out of a total of 2,195 decisions taken on the merits in 2020, 37% resulted in a positive decision.
-This represents a slight increase compared to 2019 where recognition rates remained at 30%.
-Subsidiary protection in 2020 also increased to 32% of the cases decided on the substance compared to 15% in 2019.
-However, the refugee status recognition rate continued to decrease to 8% in 2020 compared to 13% in 2019 and 15% in 2018.
+Out of a total of 2,195 decisions taken on the merits in 2021, 61% resulted in a positive decision.
+This represents a considerable increase compared to 2020 where recognition rates reached 37% and is mainly due to the increase of arrivals.
+Subsidiary protection in 2021 also increased to 57% of the cases decided on the substance compared to 32% in 2020 and 15% in 2019.
+However, the refugee status recognition rate continued to decrease to 4% in 2021 compared to 8% in 2020, 13% in 2019 and 15% in 2018.

-As of the end of 2016, Afghan nationals are arbitrarily considered as manifestly unfounded applicants.
+Since 2016, and for five consecutive years, Afghanistan has been the top country of origin in Bulgaria.
+Yet, Afghan nationals are arbitrarily considered as manifestly unfounded applicants.
 They are predominantly considered and refused in the Accelerated Procedure.
-Out of the 1,202 asylum seekers whose cases were examined under the accelerated procedure in 2020, 68% (828 asylum seekers) were originating from Afghanistan.
+Out of the 1,112 asylum seekers whose cases were examined under the accelerated procedure in 2021, 66% (735 asylum seekers) were originating from Afghanistan.

-The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016, 1.5% in 2017 and 4% in 2019.
-In the majority of cases protection was granted following court decisions overturning refusals.
+The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016, 1.5% in 2017, 4% in 2019 and 1.8% in 2020.
+In the majority of cases protection was granted following court decisions overturning the refusals of the asylum administration.
 The “striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans” has been raised by the European Commission, as well as jurisdictions in other Member States, as a matter of concern.

 Applications for international protection lodged by Turkish nationals are treated as manifestly unfounded as they are considered as originating from a “safe country of origin”, notwithstanding the fact that the Bulgarian asylum system presently does not officially apply any of the safe country concepts.
 Bulgaria has not adopted a list of “safe countries or origin” since 2001.
 As a result, the “safe country of origin” concept is not formally listed as a ground for rejection, i.e. as a ground for considering the application as manifestly unfounded, thus hindering an effective access to appeals.

-The situation in 2020 however again deteriorated by decreasing to an overall recognition rate of 14% (1% refugee status, 13% subsidiary protection).
+The situation in 2021 continued to deteriorate by decreasing to an overall recognition rate of 13% (8% refugee status, 5% subsidiary protection) thus reaching a 87% rejection rate.
 In general, the arguments in the negative decisions of both the SAR and the Courts refer to the defeat of ISIS and to improvements in the safety and security across the country’s conflict areas and war zones.
 Claims by applicants from Central and Southern Iraq are considered manifestly unfounded in general.

 Between 2014 to mid-2015, the SAR applied the so-called prima facie approach to assessing Syrian applications for protection as “manifestly well-founded”.
 This approach is no longer applied.
-Nevertheless, in 2020, Syrians continued to be the nationality with the highest recognition rate, reaching 99% overall – out of which 11% concerned the granting of refugee status and 88% the granting of the subsidiary protection.
+Nevertheless, in 2021, Syrians continued to be the nationality with the highest recognition rate, reaching 99% overall – out of which 3% concerned the granting of refugee status and 96% the granting of the subsidiary protection with just 1% rate of rejection.
+In 2021 out of 3,758 Syrian applicants, who submitted asylum claims in Bulgaria nearly 51% (1,872 individuals) had their decisions produced within the duration of the year with a 99% recognition rate (3% or 59 refugee statuses, 96% or 1,792 subsidiary protection) and only 1% rejection rate (21 refusals).

-Nationalities from certain countries such as Ukraine, Morocco, Tunisia and Algeria are discriminatorily treated as manifestly unfounded applications with zero recognition rates.
-To many of these nationalities, the status determination is mostly conducted under an Accelerated Procedure in pre-removal detention facilities, in violation of the law.
+Nationalities from certain countries such as Ukraine, Bangladesh, Pakistan, Morocco, Tunisia and Algeria are treated as manifestly unfounded applications with zero recognition rates.
+In the majority of the cases of these nationalities, the status determination is mostly conducted under an Accelerated Procedure.

 See e.g. (Switzerland) Federal Administrative Court, Decision E-3356/2018, 27 June 2018; (Belgium) Council of Alien Law Litigation, Decision No 185 279, 11 April 2017.